Frequently Asked Questions About Lake George During The COVID-19 Pandemic

 Is mini-golf open?

-Mini-golf courses were allowed to open on July 6 and courses throughout the region are now open.
+Mini-golf courses were allowed to open on July 6, but many courses are now closed for the season.
 Check in with businesses directly for hours and social distancing requirements.

 When will the Great Escape & Hurricane Harbor open?